alialkhatib/alialkhatib.github.io/_posts/2012-06-27-burning-out.md

 </div>

 <div>
   It's not that it was angering or anything.
 I just really wanted to see him do well in stats, and it bothered me a lot to see a good student with virtually no history of really succeeding academically come <i>so fucking close</i> to acing a class (and a hard one, at that), and then watching that slip out of reach.
-It's like re-living the beginning of my college career &#8211; dubious, at best &#8211; all over again.
+It's like re-living the beginning of my college career - dubious, at best - all over again.
 </div>

 <div>
-  The UCs though&#8230; Those might have been the worst.
+  The UCs though...
+Those might have been the worst.
 I worked hard this year to demonstrate a significant difference in my motivation and resolve compared to previous years.
 I took the most challenging courses, opted for honors versions of classes when available (even though technically I wasn't participating in the Honors program), and aced everything.
 It was personally rewarding to see my work bear out, but rejections from top universities seem to invalidate the weight of that work and my change.
 Like despite all of this, I haven't proven that I'm good enough.
 And the appeal to Berkeley came back (rejection stands), so that felt like an even more personal blow; "after a more careful, personal evaluation, [<i>you're still not good enough</i>]."
 </div>

 <div>